 I graduated in 2009 from Simmons College (MA) with a Master of Arts in Teaching degree (M.A.T.) in Secondary Education, specifically middle school.
 I completed my student teaching at Pollard Middle School in Needham, MA-8th grade English and am now certified by the Commonwealth of MA to teach English (5-8).
 In addition to my coursework at Simmons College, I played flute/piccolo for the Colleges of the Fenway Orchestra and I continue to serve as the piccoloist.

-I love working with children in all capacities and I recently finished my second Master's degree (M.S.) at the University of La Verne, in Southern California, to become a Child Life Specialist.
-I have volunteered in the Child Life departments at Newton-Wellesley Hospital in the Pediatric Emergency Department and at Connecticut Children's Medical Center on the Hematology/Oncology in-patient floor, and completed a child life practicum at Miller Children's Hospital Long Beach, in Long Beach, CA. Most recently, I completed my child life internship at the Women and Children's Hospital of Buffalo to become a Child Life Specialist.
+I love working with children in all capacities and I obtained my second Master's degree (M.S.) at the University of La Verne, in Southern California, to become a Child Life Specialist.
+I have volunteered in the Child Life departments at Newton-Wellesley Hospital in the Pediatric Emergency Department and at Connecticut Children's Medical Center on the Hematology/Oncology in-patient floor, and completed a child life practicum at Miller Children's Hospital Long Beach, in Long Beach, CA and I completed my child life internship to become a Child Life Specialist.

 When I design lesson plans I lay out the lesson with objectives, activities, and assessments that will reach a range of students below level, on level, and advanced to ensure that each student will have a positive learning experience.
 When I tutor, I first see where the student is at and what the student's strengths and weaknesses are and then design a plan accordingly.